neruthes/autowflib/README.md

 ### Pull Requests

-Our workflow is similar to GNU/Linux distro software packaging.
+Our workflow is similar to software packaging in GNU/Linux communities.

 Suppose that you are going to submit a font "My First Font" under category "sans-humanist".